uArm-Developer/UArmForROS/README.md

 ---
 ### 4.1 Functions

-- Visualization -- display.launch: This function will display robot movement in realtime when you manually move uArm
+- Display -- display.launch: This function will display robot movement in realtime when you manually move uArm
 - Control -- control.launch: This function will allow you control the end-effector movement in 3 DOF along x,y,z axis.

 ### 4.2 Launch and Run
--**Step 1**: Connect uArm in ROS enviroment
+-**Step 1**: Set up ROS enviroment in one terminal
 ```
-roscore    // set up ROS enviroment in one terminal
+roscore
 ```
 In the second terminal, connect uArm and set the listen mode as shown above
 ```